On the numerical approximation of the distance to singularity for matrix-valued functions

 \subsection{Special case: matrix polynomials}

+In this Subsection, we compare the novel approach with other existing methods.
+In particular, we test our method with the one proposed in \cite{GnazzoGugl}, for the case of numerical approximation of the structured distance to singularity for matrix polynomials.
+For this comparison, see Examples \ref{ex:mirror} and \ref{ex:damped_beam}.
+Since the methods in \cite{ByersHeMehr}, for matrix pencils, and in \cite{GiesHaral,DasBora}, for matrix polynomials, are able to compute the unstructured distance to singularity, we use them as benchmark and show that the performance of our method matches their results, as shown in Examples \ref{ex:comparison_bora_cubic}, \ref{ex:comparison_haraldson} and \ref{ex:comparison_byers}.
+In addition, in Examples \ref{ex:mirror} and \ref{ex:damped_beam}, we show that the method does not benefit from choices of the number of points $m$, that are different from the one proposed by the novel approach.
+In particular, we show that choosing a fixed number of points $\tilde{m} > m$ leads to an increase of the CPU time, without bringing relevant improvement in the precision of the method.

-In this Section, we compare the novel approach for the choice of the number $m$ of points with the method relying on the fundamental theorem of algebra, as described in Section \ref{sec:comparison_matrix_pol}.
-The numerical implementation of the method has been done considering the functional \eqref{eq:scaled_functional_widetildeG}.
+For Examples \ref{ex:mirror} and \ref{ex:damped_beam}, the numerical implementation of the method has been done considering the functional \eqref{eq:scaled_functional_widetildeG}.
 Moreover, we employ the normalization on the matrix coefficients described at the beginning of Section \ref{sec:Computational issues}.